Isle of Wight Circumnavigation - Relay

 What sort of sea conditions should I expect?

-All swimmers booked in a 2022 or 2023 Isle of Wight Relay will be given a Position in the swim camp the year of their relay.
-There will be plenty of coaching on this camp.
-Swimmers will also have access to 4 months of weekly group coaching Zoom calls with Chloë leading into your relay.
-There will be slightly less than 4 months for the 2022 swimmers.
+All swimmers booked in a 2023 or 2024 Isle of Wight Relay will be given a Position in the swim camp the year of their relay, There will be plenty of coaching on this camp.
+Camp positions are subject to availability, so secure you place as soon as possible!
+Lock in your swim directly with Chloë here

 Will Chloë be in the relays?
 Will she coach swimmers during the relay?

-Chloë will coach, coordinate and crew in the public 2022 relays.
-If a Public relay needs a 6th swimmer then Chloë will jump in to round the relay up to 6.
-She is happy to swim at the pace of her buddy swimmer.
+Chloë will coach, coordinate and crew in the public 2023 and 2024 relays.
+If a Public relay needs a 8th swimmer then Chloë will jump in to round the relay up to 8.

 Chloë will also coordinate and crew the exclusive relays and if they would like she can coach and/or swim in them too, she can.